http4k/http4k-connect/amazon/README.md

 # AWS Services

-http4k-connect provides a standardised mechanism to connect to the following AWS services:
+http4k-connect provides a standardised mechanism to connect to several AWS services.
+They all use the same mechanisms for authentication, which is what this page is about.

-- CloudFront
-- Cloudwatch Logs
-- Cognito
-- Container Credentials
-- DynamoDB
-- EventBridge
-- Evidently
-- Firehose
-- IAM Identity Center
-- Instance Metadata Service
-- KMS
-- Lambda
-- S3
-- SecretsManager
-- SES
-- SNS
-- SQS
-- STS
-- SystemsManager

 #### Auth